The Bible makes some astounding promises about prayer. And few are more so than Jesus’s unblushing statements in Matthew 7:7–8

 2. Perhaps God wants to teach us persistence.

-The classic passage here is Luke 18, the parable of the persistent widow, where Luke says “he told them a parable to the effect that they ought always to pray and not lose heart.”
+The classic passage here is Luke 18, the parable of the persistent widow.
 In the parable, there’s a widow asking a judge for justice.
 The judge doesn’t really care about the widow’s plight, but she just keeps asking and seeking and knocking.
-So finally, he says, ‘Though I neither fear God nor respect man, yet because this widow keeps bothering me, I will give her justice, so that she will not beat me down by her continual coming.’”
+So finally, he says, “Though I neither fear God nor respect man, yet because this widow keeps bothering me, I will give her justice, so that she will not beat me down by her continual coming.’”

 3. Perhaps we’re asking with wrong motives, and God doesn’t wish to honor that.

 This reason for unanswered prayer is perhaps the most shocking.
 But this is only because the adulterous lure of the world doesn’t present itself as illicit, but as innocent.
-The things we’re asking for may be innocent in and of themselves (e.g. a car, a house, a spouse), but we may want them too much.
+The thing we’re asking for may be innocent in and of itself (e.g. a car, a house, a spouse), but we may want it too much, or for the wrong reason.
 Our desire for innocent things may have morphed into idolatry.
 And when that happens, an answered prayer shifts from being a Father giving to a cuckold enabling.
 So if our prayers aren’t being answered, let us search our heart and ask God to show us if there are any adulterous motives.

 4) Perhaps we need to learn to trust our Father’s character

 From the very beginning, Satan has been selling us on the idea that God is a miser who hoards his good gifts.
 He says no all the time because he doesn’t want us to be wise or happy or fulfilled.
 He ignores our prayers because he isn’t good and he doesn’t love us.